A Message from the Senior Vice President for Student Success

 How will students be notified whether their class is on campus or not?

-All information regarding instructional methods for each course are noted in the Term Master Schedule of courses as well as in DrexelOne when students search and register for fall courses.
+All information regarding instructional methods for each course are noted in the Term Master Schedule of courses as well as in DrexelOne when students search and register for winter courses.

 My class is scheduled to be held on campus and I would rather take it remotely.
 What do I do?